- Driving School

 After your driving lessons, take some time to ask your instructor or family member to go over the material with you.
 Ask questions and take notes so that you can refer back to them and understand how to execute proper driving techniques.

-Reviewing the lessons you have just learned will help ensure that you remember the information and understand it better.
+Reviewing the lessons you have just learned will help you remember and understand the information better.
 You may also want to review the material after some time has passed so that you can refresh your memory and practice any areas where you may be lacking.

 The internet is an excellent resource for learner drivers, with expert advice from instructors and experienced drivers freely available for you to review.